dan-wiley/md_html_test/test/python/python-intro.md

 - Docker is fun
 - Docker works
   - Same on every machine
-  - Has packages installed on images already!asdf
+  - Has packages installed on images already

 1. Use this image to run the code below
   ```